The VA and state of California offer education assistance for dependents and spouses of veterans.

 VA Education Benefits

 Dependents transferring to UCLA who used GI Bill® benefits at a previous institution and wish to continue using them at UCLA must submit VA form 22-5495, Dependents’ Request for Change of Program or Place of Training.
-The form is also available at the Registrar’s Office.
+The form is also available from the Registrar’s Office.